Microsoft releases new Windows 10 preview with Creators Update version number

 If you’re OK with the above and want to get build 15055 now, head to PC Settings, select “Update and recovery,” then “Preview builds,” and then click the “Check Now” button.

 Microsoft also released Windows 10 Mobile build 15055 today.
-The company still hasn’t shared details about a new device nor a viable strategy for the platform.
+The company still hasn’t shared details about a new device or a viable strategy for the platform.